House-sitters, Pet-sitters or Boarding?

-- Pet-sitters also keep watch over your home.
+- House-sitters also keep watch over your home.
 Your property is occupied, the risk of break-in is reduced.
 Many home-owners like to have house-sitters to look after their home when on holiday, to stop it being left empty.

 - House sitters can look after other animals too, of course.
 Not just dogs or cats, but horses in the paddock, chickens in the yard, or birds in cages.
 Home routines stay unchanged while you’re away!

 House-sitting with Nomador

 Did you know that Nomador’s Discovery Option allows you to post an advert for a home-sitter free of charge?
 And who knows?
 Find home-sitters to look after your home and pets for no initial outlay at all?